 - 11 one-day increases of >25 points

-When the index has surged by 25 points or more in a single day, BTC’s average return over the next 7 days has been 4.0%.
-When the index has collapsed by 25 points or more in a single day, BTC’s average return over the next 7 days has been -2.2%.
+When the index has surged by 25 points or more in a single day, BTC’s average return over the next seven days has been 4.0%.
+When the index has collapsed by 25 points or more in a single day, BTC’s average return over the next seven days has been -2.2%.

-Does this mean that one should buy BTC every time the index increases 25 points?
+Does this mean you should buy BTC every time the index increases 25 points?

 Probably not.
 As demonstrated in the chart above, even when the index has increased meaningfully, BTC has dropped as much as 14% over the next week.
 And the sample size of these meaningful swings is relatively small at 22.

-But based on this data, one can conclude that putting on a blindfold and buying BTC when the index collapses 25 points and selling BTC when the index surges 25 points would not have been the most profitable investment strategy on a historical basis.
+But based on this data, one can conclude that putting on a blindfold and buying BTC when the index collapses 25 points and selling BTC when the index surges 25 points would not have been the most profitable investment strategy historically.

 The Medium Term